dotnet/csharplang/proposals/csharp-9.0/nullable-reference-types-specification.md

 ### `default` constraint

 The `default` constraint can be used on a method override or explicit implementation to disambiguate `T?` meaning "nullable type parameter" from "nullable value type" (`Nullable<T>`).
+Lacking the `default` constraint a `T?` syntax in an override or explicit implementation will be interpreted as `Nullable<T>`

 See https://github.com/dotnet/csharplang/blob/master/proposals/csharp-9.0/unconstrained-type-parameter-annotations.md#default-constraint